Whether you’re installing a new air conditioner or wanting to maximize your current one, getting it level is important.

 How to Level an Air Conditioner Pad

-Leveling an air conditioner pad takes expertise.
-It’s usually not a job you’ll want to tackle by yourself, since your air conditioner might need to be temporarily disconnected.
+Leveling an air conditioner pad requires expertise.
+It’s typically not a job you’ll want to try on your own, since your air conditioner may need to be temporarily disconnected.
 This requires the help of a certified HVAC tech.

-If you think your air conditioner is sinking and creating problems, give Enertek Air Conditioning & Heating a call at (818) 727-9993.
-We’ll inspect your air conditioner for any damage and then determine the best way to get it level again.
+If you think your air conditioner is sinking and causing problems, give Enertek Air Conditioning & Heating a call at (818) 727-9993.
+We’ll check your air conditioner for any damage and then determine the best way to get it level again.